Fthree/SEngine/README.md

 - This engine is not complete!
 Not by a far stretch.

-- There are some serious refactorings to do!
+- There is some serious refactoring to do!

 - Documentation has not been kept up to date and has mostly been edited away.
-This is my next focus.

 - The engine works and there is a small example built into the engine.
 This utilizes a lot of the primary functionality of the engine.